alexapostolu/night/README.md

 **In progress**

 Currently I'm working on function parameters.
+I have the functions parameters working when you define the function, now all I have to do is the function paramaters on the function call.
 Then I'll start work on predefined functions, local variables and more!
-It might take me 2-3 weeks to get all of them done.
+It might take me til the end of this month to get all of them done.
 Stay tuned :)

 ---